pivotal-cf/pcf-release-notes/p1-v1.5/runtime_rn_1_5.md

 #### Other Runtime Features

+##### S3-Compatible Filestore Configuration

+OpenStack allows for use of an external filestore that is compatible with Amazon's AWS S3 buckets.
+You can now choose whether you want to deploy Pivotal Elastic Runtime using an internal filestore or an external S3-compatible bucket, whether it is hosted by AWS or Openstack.

+If using an external filestore, you can configure the URL endpoint of your S3-compatible filestore under the File Storage Config section.
+For example, if you are using AWS S3, you can keep this field configured with the default value https://s3.amazonaws.com.

 #### Improved MySQL Service
 MySQL, used by Notifications, Autoscaling, and Apps Manager, ... explain switchboard + improved failure recovery